Saturday's Best Deals: Oster Kitchen Appliances, Toshiba 55-inch Fire 4K TV, Kopari CBD Deodorant & Beauty Items, Bobsweep PetHair Plus Robot Vacuum, and More

 With Borderlands Legendary Collection, XCOM 2, BioShock: The Collection, and Xenoblade Chronicles: Definitive Edition now on Switch, you’re going to need a bigger SD card.
 But oftentimes more storage means more money—more money most of us don’t have in the midst of a global pandemic.
 At the very least, SanDisk’s officially Nintendo-licensed 128GB microSD card is only $20 over on Amazon, and ditto at Best Buy.

-The new season Mandalorian drops today and couldn’t be more excited.
+The new season Mandalorian drops today and I couldn’t be more excited.
 Din Djarin has been turning up on every magazine cover the last few months and of course, that means The Child was spotted as well.
 Without a doubt “Baby Yoda” has been the real scene-stealer so what they do with him in season two should be interesting.
 Grab one of these unbelievably endearing 2-pack figure sets (or all of them) and be delighted by this curious cutie.

 Choose from three sets in this official collection.
 Pick which pose warms your cold space heart.
 Is it the “Don’t leave” set complete with Ball Toy?
 Are you more a Froggy Snack/Force Moment person?
 Or is it all about being judgy and cozy with Sipping Soup and being Blanket-Wrapped.
 These will look sweet on any desk or shelf to remind you to do it for him.
 Of course, he’s pint-sized and no more than seven inches tall depending on which set you nab.